 If you have not mapped all of your elements or you selected Custom installation mode, you must complete the Transforms dialog.
-The dialog that appears functions similarly to the Define Transforms dialog that you access from the Multi-Server Manager Window (see "Define Transforms for <Server:Port>" on page 39), but it displays a Packages section listing each Package and does not have buttons for adding, editing, and deleting mappings or credentials.
+The dialog that appears functions similarly to the Define Transforms dialog that you access from the Multi-Server Manager Window (see "Define Transforms for <Server:Port>" on page 47), but it displays a Packages section listing each Package and does not have buttons for adding, editing, and deleting mappings.

-- If you selected Typical installation mode, this dialog initially displays only Packages without required DBMS Credential or element mappings, so that you can add them.
-Packages without required mappings have a red exclamation point beside them.
-As you create the mappings, the exclamation points disappear, but the Packages remain in the list. - If you selected Custom installation mode, this dialog displays both Packages without required DBMS Credential or element mappings and Packages with required DBMS Credential or element mappings so that you can both add and change them.
-Packages without required mappings have red exclamation points! beside them until you create the mappings.
+- If you selected Typical installation mode, this dialog initially displays only Packages that are missing datasource or element mappings, so that you can add them.
+Packages that are missing mappings have a red exclamation point beside them.
+As you create the mappings, the exclamation points disappear, but the Packages remain in the list. - If you selected Custom installation mode, this dialog displays both Packages that are missing datasource or element mappings and Packages that have required datasource or element mappings so that you can both add and change them.
+Packages that are missing mappings have red exclamation points! beside them until you create the mappings.

-NOTE: If the objects in a package have no required DBMS credentials or elements to map, the DBMS Credential Maps tab or Elements Maps tab does not appear for the package.
-If none of the packages have elements or DBMS credentials to map, even if you choose Custom installation mode, the dialog does not appear.
+NOTE: If the objects in a package are not missing datasource or element mappings, the Datasource Maps tab or Elements Maps tab does not appear for the package.
+If none of the packages have elements or datasources to map, even if you choose Custom installation mode, the dialog does not appear.

-For more about mapping (transforms) see Mapping Source and Target DBMS Credential Names (on page 34) and Mapping Source and Target Rhythmyx Elements (on page 33).
+For more about mapping (transforms) see Mapping Source and Target Datasources (on page 41) and Mapping Source and Target Rhythmyx Elements (on page 40).

-Figure 44: Install Archive Wizard, Transforms Dialog, DBMS Credential Maps Tab To complete the DBMS Credential Maps tab of the Transforms dialog:
+Figure 44: Install Archive Wizard (Transforms)

+To complete the Datasource Maps tab of the Transforms dialog: